iree-org/iree/docs/website/docs/guides/developer-tips.md

         embedded ELF files.
 By disabling that flag, the compiler will produce platform-standard `.so` files for Linux, `.dll` files for Windows, etc.
-        While embedded ELF files can be smaller and more portable, inspection of compiled artifacts is easier with platform-standard shared object files.
+        While embedded ELF files can be smaller and more portable, inspection of artifacts is easier with platform-standard shared object files.

     ??? tip "Tip - Disassembling `.bc` files with `llvm-dis`"